Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Ingerfem left Loch Ewe in ballast for Halifax with Convoy ON 156 on Christmas Eve-1942 (see * below), but had engine problems and lost touch with the convoy after three days.
+Ingerfem left Loch Ewe in ballast for Halifax with Convoy ON 156 on Christmas Eve-1942 (see also * below and Page 3), but had engine problems and lost touch with the convoy after three days.
 In the afternoon of Dec.
-29 two British aircraft signalled that it would return that evening with instructions as to whether she should continue to Canada or return to Scotland (due to the engine problems), but the aircraft did not return.
-Instead Ingerfem was spotted by U-631 (Krüger) which sent a torpedo into her at 10:30 that evening.
+29, two British aircraft signalled that it would return that evening with instructions as to whether she should continue to Canada or return to Scotland (due to the engine problems), but the aircraft did not return.
+Instead, Ingerfem was spotted by U-631 (Krüger) which sent a torpedo into her at 10:30 that evening.
 This is stated by the sole survivor, Gunner Ole Næss, at the Maritime hearings, so it's probably ship's time(?).
+The archive documents gives sinking date as Dec.
+30 at 22:35.

 One of the lifeboats with 33 men in it was later lost.
 The other also had problems in the bad weather.
 It kept taking in water and the 8 men in it struggled to keep it going for 3 days, until it capsized on Jan.
 1-1943.
 All 8 managed to get into it again, but 7 of them had simply lost their desire to go on, and 1st Mate Otto Andreas Jacobsen and 2 crew died that same day, standing upright in the boat.
 7 more days went by, with the boat continuously taking in water and it turned over yet again.
 The 5 remaining men again managed to straighten it out, but that night 4 of them died, leaving Ole Næss alone in the boat.
 He managed to "bury" the dead in the sea, but it had all been too much for him and he jumped overboard.
 A wave immediately washed him back into the boat.
 He drank large amounts of seawater in an attempt to end his life, but that didn't succeed either.

-* J. Rohwer says Ingerfem was a straggler of ONS 154 (Roger W. Jordan agrees - The convoy designation here should really be ON 154, because according to Arnold Hague the true ONS series was not established until 1943, starting with ONS 1 (see my page naming ships in all ONS convoys), but the slower ON convoys were often referred to as ONS in signals and contemporary documents even before that year).
-The information on her date of departure, namely Christmas Eve, was found in the Maritime declaration held in Belfast on May 28-1943, and should be correct.
-In other words, she could NOT have been in ON 154, as it departed England on Dec.
-18. Besides, as will be seen, she's listed among the ships in ON 156, as are the Norwegian Astrid and Mathilda.
+* J. Rohwer says Ingerfem was a straggler of ONS 154 (Roger W. Jordan agrees).
+The convoy designation here should really be ON 154, because according to Arnold Hague the true ONS series was not established until 1943, starting with ONS 1 (see my page naming ships in all ONS convoys), but the slower ON convoys were often referred to as ONS in signals and contemporary documents even before that year.
+The information on her date of departure, namely Christmas Eve, was found in the Maritime declaration held in Belfast on May 28-1943.
+In other words, she could not have been in ON 154, as it had left U.K. on Dec.
+18. Besides, as can be seen, she's listed among the ships in the original convoy documents for ON 156, as are the Norwegian Astrid and Mathilda.
+According to A. Hague, Norhauk later joined from Halifax.

-** Charles Hocking gives the name Stag Hound for the American ship which picked up the lone survivor, adding that 7 bodies were also picked up.
-Checking with Roger Jordan's "The World's Merchant Fleets 1939" I find no ship named Steemac (though there's a Steelmaker), but Stag Hound is listed.
-However, it looks like the latter was renamed Aldebaran (AF 10) and used by the U.S. Navy as stores ship from 1940.
+** Charles Hocking gives the name Stag Hound for the American ship that picked up the lone survivor, adding that 7 bodies were also picked up.
+Checking with Roger W. Jordan's "The World's Merchant Fleets 1939" I find no ship named Steemac (the closest is a Steelmaker), but Stag Hound is listed.
+However, it looks like the latter was renamed Aldebaran (AF 10) and used by the U.S. Navy as store ship from 1940.

 Crew List: